Shem Tob's Hebrew Gospel of Matthew: Revision of the previous hypothesis and evidences of Medieval and Provençal Origins

-“The main thrust of this second edition is to demonstrate that the Hebrew Matthew contained in Shem-Tob’s Even Bohan predates the 14th century.
+"The main thrust of this second edition is to demonstrate that the Hebrew Matthew contained in Shem-Tob’s Even Bohan predates the 14th century.
 In my judgment, Shem-Tob the polemicist did not prepare this text by translating it from the Latin Vulgate, the Byzantine Greek, or any other known edition of the Gospel of Matthew.
-He received it from previous generations of Jewish scribes and tradents.”.
+He received it from previous generations of Jewish scribes and tradents.".

-Howard had drawn attention to the probable presence of a fragment of the Arabic Diatessaron written by Issac Ben Velasco in 10th century while W.L.
+Howard had drawn attention to the probable presence of a fragment of the Arabic Diatessaron written by Isaac Ben Velasco in 10th century while W.L.
 Petersen notices the presence of possible common readings with a Flemish middle ages diatessaron, something which might reinforce a medieval origin for Hebrew Matthew.